ethereum/solidity-website/src/posts/2024-07-12-a-closer-look-at-via-ir.md

 The compiler uses Yul as an intermediate language in the via-IR code generator.

 Yul was designed with the following goals in mind:
-* To enable simpler and more regular code generation for Solidity
+* To enable simpler and more regular code generation for Solidity.
-* To maintain the readability of code produced by the IR code generator
+* To maintain the readability of code produced by the IR code generator.
 * To enable more efficient manual inspection, formal verification and optimization of the code.
 * To make the Yul to EVM transformation as straightforward as possible.
 * To be suitable for whole-program and high-level optimizations.